 Multiply your answer by a value in meters cubed, which is a unit of volume.
-For example, a value in cubic meters is 3 cubic meters (m^3): 37 x 3 = 111.
+For example, if your value is 3 cubic meters (m3), work out:

 Write your answer using the correct units.
 For example, 111 kilogram meters squared per second squared.